In this article, we shall discuss how fenugreek can benefit your libido and overall sexual experience.

-We spoke how a male hit their peak sexual desire during puberty when testosterone levels are high, similarly, women are more sexually heightened up to a week before ovulation...when her testosterone levels are also high.
+We spoke about how a male hits their peak sexual desire during puberty when testosterone levels are high, similarly, women are more sexually heightened up to a week before ovulation...when her testosterone levels are also high.

 There is a clear correlation between testosterone and a healthy libido.

 In fact, a loss of libido, particularly in men is associated with the natural decline of testosterone that is commonly referred to as the andropause.

 Additionally, women also need to produce estrogen to create a healthy balance of sex hormones to maintain sexual desire as well as promoting vaginal lubrication.

 However, women are subject to many hormonal changes throughout their lives which can upset this balance, and, in turn, affect their libido.